It might seem daunting, time consuming & prohibitive for smaller practices, to implement BIM. Not with Driving Vision!

 Everybody is talking about BIM.
 That is because it is the best way to improve the accuracy and quality of the building process.

-With BIM you can plan the project development in an open and highly collaborative environment.
+BIM helps you plan the project development in an open and highly collaborative environment.

 The BIM benefits are as follows:

-To ensure that the robot market remains competitive and meets the future requirements of the construction industry, it is important to establish automated and robotized construction systems today.
-This includes an industrialized process in the following subsections of market mining, construction material production, prefabrication of construction, components, on-site construction, facility management, and rehabilitation and recycling.
+To ensure that the robot market remains competitive to meet the construction industry's future requirements, using automated and robotized systems is crucial.
+This includes an industrialized process in the following subsections market mining, construction material production, prefabrication of construction, components, on-site construction, facility management, and rehabilitation and recycling.

 Companies like MIT and Construction Robotics are launching automated robots designed to solve two key issues: lack of productivity and profitability on construction sites and labor shortage.

-Modular construction is a way of building more quickly, using modules, which are constructed in a factory and assembled on-site.
+Modular construction is a way of building more quickly using modules constructed in a factory and assembled on-site.

 The definition given by the Modular Building Institute is as follows: